 Email Hijacking

-In this type of MitM attack, cybercriminals compromise the victim’s email and eavesdrop on their communication.
+In this type of MITM attack, cybercriminals compromise the victim’s email and eavesdrop on their communication.
 Threat actors leverage phishing and malicious emails to lure victims through social engineering tactics.
 This allows them to inject malware through impersonation.

 DNS Spoofing

-This type of attack is also known as DNS poisoning or DNS cache poisoning.
+It is also known as DNS poisoning or DNS cache poisoning.
 In this attack, a DNS server is corrupted by a threat actor to change the actual IP address to a fake one.
 This fake IP address replaces the actual one in the server cache memory.
 Cybercriminals use this method to redirect web traffic to a fake or compromised website controlled by attackers.

 Session Hijacking